 Lodging, Bandar Seri Begawan

-There are several budget as well as higher end hotels in Bander Seri Begawan (the only International chain is a Radisson), but none as cheap as the Pusat Belia Youth Hostel (10 Brunei dollar).
+There are several budget as well as higher end hotels in Bander Seri Begawan (the only international chain is a Radisson), but none as cheap as the Pusat Belia Youth Hostel (15 Brunei dollar).
 Compared to say hostels in Thailand this one is rather empty at times.
 Sexes are segregated by buildings – 4 to a room.
 During a recent stay here I was the only one in the room for several nights.
-A large pool pool is on site, and Internet cafe, free WiFi near the lobby and each of the rooms has air conditioning as well as small wooden lockers.
+A large pool pool is on site, free WiFi can be used near the lobby and each of the rooms has air conditioning as well as small wooden lockers.
 The staff maintains very sporadic hours and you never know when someone is going to be around.
 Pusat Belia is extremely centrally located and you can walk to the water village, the main mosque as well as any number of shops.
 While “youth” is part of its name, during our stay we saw several older couples also staying here.
 Visit: www.bruneiyouth.org.bn

 It is Brunei’s only hotel resort to face the South China Sea.
 It is accessible via a drive of 20-30 minutes from Bandar Seri Begewan.
-This hotel is the vision of the Royal Family (originally built as their guesthouse) and has been opened less than 10 years.
+This hotel is the vision of the Royal Family (originally built as their guesthouse) and was opened less than 10 years at the time of our visit.
 The inside is truly impressive, glittering with gold, boasting giant columns and a ceiling that has to be a good 35 meters above the first floor.
-Oh and for the price this is one heck of a value with rooms starting at 200 Brunei dollar / night!
+Oh and for the price this is one heck of a value with rooms starting at 250 Brunei dollar / night!

 A large swimming lagoon is made from filtered sea water (so it doesn’t taste salty) complete with its own beaches.
 A seafood restaurant is located right in the middle of this lagoon.
 Visit: www.theempirehotel.com